h2r/ein/simulation.md

 from Baxter.
 It will generate fake camera images and poses so that various parts of the system will not crash.

+Here is an example:  `catkin_make && gdb --args ./devel/lib/ein/ein  physical left`.

+You will need to start your own ROS core: `roscore` in another terminal, and make sure that your ROS_MASTER_URI is set appropriately.
+If you run the screen session with no arguments, it will default to localhost so everything should work.
+If you encounter problems, most likely your $ROS_MASTER_URI or $ROST_HOSTNAME or $ROS_IP are set incorrectly.